NetApp/beegfs/roles/beegfs_ha_7_2/docs/override_beegfs_configuration_defaults.md

 `connAuthFile` in all BeeGFS service and client configuration files.

 At this time there isn't a built-in way to use the Ansible BeeGFS roles to distribute the shared secret file to all BeeGFS servers and clients.
-This can be done manually, or you can add a task to your playbook before importing the BeeGFS HA role:
+This can be done manually, or you can add a task similar to the one below to your playbook before importing the BeeGFS HA role:

 ```yaml
   [...]